 Design a product or service experience within the context of mental health through the lenses of emerging technology and public engagement.

-Visual Design, UI Design, High Fidelity Interactive Prototype, Storyboarding, Research
+Product Design, Visual Design, High Fidelity Interactive Prototype, Storyboarding, Research

 Figma, Principle, Illustrator, Procreate